Planning Phase

 We will be living in activewear for this trip.
 For the bike, we need shorts with chamois to protect our naughty bits.
 For the cave, its long sleeves and long pants to protect us from nefarious plants, sucking leeches, and biting critters.
 I found solid sunscreen and bug wipes to minimize liquids, as we are still limited to a quart ziplock full of 3 oz bottles.
 If you want me to post a full packing list, let me know!

-I always travel in long pants, my biggest shoes, and layered tops- tank, long sleeved shirt, and a light jacket.
+I always travel in long pants, my biggest shoes, and layered tops- a tank, long-sleeved shirt, and a light jacket.
 It can get downright cold on airplanes, and I have occasional hot flashes!
-Gotta take my eye mask, ear plugs, kindle, and Chilly Jilly (scarf that doubles as a mini-blanket).
+Gotta take my eye mask, ear plugs, kindle, and Chilly Jilly (a scarf that doubles as a mini-blanket).

 Packing for Vietnam